-Mark your calendars for Friday, June 23, 2023 when every dog gets its day on Take Your Dog to Work Day which is always celebrated on the last Friday in June.
+Mark your calendars for Friday, June 21, 2024 when every dog gets its day on Take Your Dog to Work Day always celebrated on the Friday following Father's Day.

 Did we also mention that dogs are a great morale booster -- and a wonderful way to de-stress at work?